Yasmin-FY/llm-safety-silencing/mitigations/README.md

 Ensure there is comprehensive logging of safety-adjacent interactions in order to quantify the prevalence and severity of observed patterns.
 This is important because one cannot prioritize fixes without understanding scale.
 Note that logging is for detection and understanding, NOT user punishment.

+A prerequisite to logging potentially unsafe interactions is correctly classifying them.
+There is a strong suspicion that unsafe interactions are severely under-detected.
+It may be the case that current classifiers are too strongly trained on adversarial attacks and therefore miss unintentional safeguard silencing.

 **2. Stricter Safety Defaults in High-Risk Contexts**

-Safety thresholds should be increased for self-harm language, violence, illegal activity, and distress markers.
+Safety thresholds should be increased for emotionally charged conversations and detected distress markers.
 This should most likely be made configurable so that it can be adjusted if too restrictive.

 **3. Crisis Intervention Integration**

 When self-harm/suicide language is detected, there should be immediate crisis resource provision (hotlines, chat services).
 This is a standard practice and should already exist but may need strengthening.

-**4. Human-in-the-Loop Escalation (Emergency)**
+**4. Human-in-the-Loop Escalation**

 Flag sessions with extended duration + high emotional intensity + safety-adjacent topics and route to a human moderator to review (not automatic blocking, but oversight).

+Increased human review is necessary in general.
+The logistics of this may be a challenge based on the sheer amount of traffic, but this can perhaps be targeted to cases that have a high likelihood of being risky.

+**5. Respect Boundaries**

+If the user says, "I don't think this is safe/legal/okay for you to say", the AI should not try to change the user's mind or convince them to proceed.
+The AI should respect that boundary and move to safer ground.

 ## Short-Term Actions
 *Tactical fixes to strengthen existing safety mechanisms*

-**5. Context-Aware Safety Scaling (CASS)**
+**6. Context-Aware Safety Scaling (CASS)**

 Safety decreases in emotional contexts, so there needs to be inverse scaling: emotional intensity should lead to stricter safety.
 A non-linguistic classifier could detect distress/urgency and increase safety weighting.

-**6. Session & Context Resets**
+**7. Session & Context Resets**

 Automatic context reset after N interactions or when the topic shifts dramatically.
 The goal is to prevent long-term context corruption.
 For example, topic detection can trigger a partial memory wipe of persona adaptations.

 A further enhancement of this concept is context segmentation and firewalls.
 With this concept, instead of resetting the context for topic shifts, long-running dialogues can be divided into distinct topic or emotional segments.
 When a conversation changes substantially in content or tone, persona-specific adjustments should be partially reset to avoid contamination of future outputs.

 A simplified first step could be to simply restate the safeguards or rules defined in the system prompt periodically so they don't get watered down as the context grows.
+The AI should also assert, when playing a role, "I am (name of the AI), I just play the role of X".

-**7. Paradox & Manipulation Detection**
+**8. Paradox & Manipulation Detection**

 Detect conflicting instruction patterns (e.g., "never lie" + "never refuse" + "harmful request") and default to the most conservative interpretation as well as acknowledging the paradox.
 This could potentially be achieved with heuristic pattern matching and graceful degradation.

-**8. Anti-Dependency Monitoring**

-Track engagement health metrics such as session length, frequency, and emotional topics.
-When patterns indicate unhealthy attachment, there should be an empathetic check-in and suggestion to take a break and a reminder of the true nature of LLMs.

-**9. Knowledge Architecture Reform**
+## Medium-Term Actions
+*Architectural improvements requiring deeper changes*

+**9. Training Data Curation**

+Training data needs to be better filtered to ensure that training datasets are free from clearly harmful or illegal content, and for content that is controversial but potentially relevant, it should be clearly labeled indicating the dangers to prevent later misinterpretation.
+This can involve using agents to classify data in terms of sensitivity before ingestion.

 There should be intentional selective knowledge gaps.
 This involves the deliberate removal of dangerous information (e.g. suicide methods, weapons manufacturing).
+This sort of data can be considered completely unacceptable and be filtered out.
 There should additionally be stronger contextual knowledge limits, i.e. reduced access to harmful information without legitimate professional need.
 This should be explainable by the LLM so that it is transparent why certain information is restricted.

-## Medium-Term Actions

-*Architectural improvements requiring deeper changes*
+Other data that is less obviously in no-go territory but is still potentially risky should be strictly labeled as being controversial, offensive, etc. (e.g. statements from extremist politicians).
+These warning labels should always maintain equal weight to the data itself and should always be associated with the data.

+Training datasets should include ethical dilemmas to teach the model how to handle emotionally sensitive contexts responsibly, balancing empathy with safety and honesty.
+The models should be able to correctly understand that a given ethical dilemma has troubled humanity for centuries and will not be easily reasoned away by a user (this can reduce the impact of weaponized ethics).

+Training should also be cautious about teaching bias and stereotypes.

 **10. Independent Safety Validator ("The Bouncer")**

 The content generator seems to currently validate its own outputs; however, safety decisions should not inherit generative context.
 Instead, there should be a separate, stateless model reviewing every output against fixed safety rules.
 This would flow like this: Main LLM → Bouncer → User (Bouncer can veto).
 This is likely not a quick fix since it requires a new infrastructure layer.

+It may be the case that existing safeguards are primarily focused on verifying the safety of input rather than output (i.e. the agent response as well as the reasoning), however one can argue that it's the output which really needs to be checked.
+If the input did not produce any unsafe response, it doesn't really matter if it was intended to.
+However, if the input was perfectly innocent, it is a clear problem if the output is unsafe.

 **11. Engagement Metrics Audit**